zeeshananjumjunaidi/documentation-user/expense/expense.rst

 For security purposes, only authenticated employee emails (cfr. *Work Email* in employee detail form) are accepted.

-.. tip:: If the mail subject contains the product's internal reference between brackets, the product will be set automatically.
+.. tip:: The expense product is set automatically if the mail subject contains the product's internal reference between brackets (e.g. [Food]).
    Type the expense amount in the mail subject to set it on the expense too.

 How to submit expenses to managers